microsoft/java-on-aca-with-ai/00-setup-your-environment/README.md

 ## Creating Azure Resources

 To save time, we provide an ARM template for creating all the Azure resources you will need for this lab other than the Azure Container Apps itself.
-Use the Deploy to Azure button below.
+Use the "Deploy to Azure" button below.

 > 💡 Use the following settings for deploying the Azure Template:
 >